FK Trepča: Stadium

+Since 2023, Trepča does not play anymore in North Kosovo but in Raška or Novi Pazar which was accepted by Zoran Gajić, the Serbian minister of sports.

 Club colors

 The club colors are green and black, which are also included in the coat of arms of the city, and were also the colors prior to the merger and the integration of Partizan Kosovska Mitrovica.
 To the club color of Partizan Belgrade belonged also red and blue.
 Thus, the away kit of Partizan Kosovska Mitrovica wore these colors were symbolic the main colors of the Serbian flag.
 It was similar at Partizan Belgrade.

-International matches

-The club has played three international matches in 1977/78: